“And they have defeated him (Satan) by the blood of the Lamb and by their testimony”

 If you aren’t familiar with my writings, in my first book, True Purpose In Jesus Christ, I dedicated nearly an entire chapter talking about myself in the third person, about “Old Matt.”
 Not in a cocky way, but in a way that makes me seem like I’m fighting myself.
 To be clear, I wasn’t fighting myself.
 Myself was fine.
 I was fighting old ways of thinking.

 Christians are not at battle with themselves!
 However, we are constantly putting to death old mindsets.
-Our thought processes of how we handle every situation comes from our souls not our spirits.
-Our identity is our spirits–perfect and unchangeable–our souls are our thinkers, choosers, and feelers.
-Most will say, mind, free will, and emotions.
-Our souls are reshaped by our perfect spirits over time as we live out our human lives (see Philippians 1:6).
+Our thought processes of how we handle every situation are being reshaped by the Holy Spirit over time, as we live out our human lives (see Philippians 1:6).

-Our spirits, however, are already enjoying the divine nature with God!
+Our identity, however, is already enjoying the divine nature with God!
 Peter explains this amazing truth to the early Church–that is, what’s really happened to our spirits:

 “He has given us his very great and precious promises, so that through them you may participate in the divine nature, having escaped the corruption in the world caused by evil desires.”
 (See 2 Peter 1:4)